-The majority of existing development on McKenzie Lake is typical of true "cottage" development and is wellbuffered; intense waterfront development (e.g., large homes, vast impermeable surfaces, wake-surfing boats, and manicured lawns) is largely absent.
+The majority of existing development on McKenzie Lake is typical of true "cottage" development and is well-buffered; intense waterfront development (e.g., large homes, vast impermeable surfaces, wake-surfing boats, and manicured lawns) is largely absent.
 Responsible waterfront development often requires the enforcement of appropriate planning policies such as those present in the Official Plan, and stewardship/education initiatives implemented by volunteer groups such as McKLPOA.
 The development character on McKenzie Lake, including intact vegetated shoreline buffers, will help to maintain water quality.
 Protective Official Plan policies are in place which will help to mitigate development-related impacts if the policies are implemented through education and/or enforcement.

-HESL has two recommendations based on the results of this study:
+HESL has four recommendations based on the results of this study:

-1) The Spills Action Centre should be called at 1-866-MOETIPS (663-8477) if a cyanobacteria ("bluegreen algae") bloom is suspected in the future.
+5) The Spills Action Centre should be called at 1-866-MOETIPS (663-8477) if a cyanobacteria ("bluegreen algae") bloom is suspected in the future.
 If a bloom is present, MECP will collect samples to determine if cyanobacteria are present and if there is potential for toxins to be produced based on the particular genus or species identified.
 If it is confirmed that harmful cyanobacteria are present, additional analyses are completed to determine microcystin concentrations and compare concentrations to the drinking water limit of 1.5 μg/L and recreational limit of 10 μg/L.

-2) The Lake Partner Program (LPP), coordinated by MECP provides the best possible entry point to lake monitoring for lake associations with limited resources.
+- 6) The Lake Partner Program (LPP), coordinated by MECP provides the best possible entry point to lake monitoring for lake associations with limited resources.
 The stated goal of the LPP is to protect and understand the water quality of Ontario's inland lakes.
 This is accomplished by involving citizens in a volunteer-based monitoring program.
 Total phosphorus (TP) concentrations (2002-2004, 2006, 2010, 2019, 2020, 2021) and water clarity measurements (i.e., Secchi depth; 2001 and 2002) have been collected in McKenzie Lake through the LPP but sampling has been somewhat sporadic and primarily focused on one parameter (TP) and one sampling location.
-It is recommended that two sites are routinely monitored following LPP instructions and that samples are also assessed for calcium and chloride.
+It is recommended that two sites (LPP #2 and ML-3) are routinely monitored following LPP instructions and that samples are also assessed for calcium and chloride. - 7) The development capacity of McKenzie Lake is uncertain because mean volume-weighted hypolimnetic dissolved oxygen (MVWHDO) concentrations have fluctuated above and below the threshold of 7 mg/L and a Lakeshore Capacity Assessment has not been completed.
+Temperature and dissolved oxygen measurements should be collected in the latter half of the allowable August 15 September 15 time period and the calculated MVWHDO concentration should be compared to the threshold of 7 mg/L. Sampling in 2022 was completed on August 16th and sampling later in the time period could result in lower MVWHDO concentrations because the lake will have been thermally stratified for a longer period allowing for greater depletion of oxygen in the hypolimnion. - 8) The development capacity of lakes in Ontario is typically determined via Lakeshore Capacity Assessment.
+A Lakeshore Capacity Assessment should be completed for McKenzie Lake to determine the development capacity on the lake based on modelled TP concentrations.